Epibasal fracture of the thumb

-The vast majority of epibasal fractures are considered stable and can be treated conservatively with thumb spica immobilisation for 4-6 weeks 2-3.
-Both oblique fractures and transverse fractures with greater than 30 degrees of angulation usually require closed reduction and Kirschner wire fixation (CRIF) 2-3.
+The vast majority of epibasal fractures are considered stable and can be treated conservatively with thumb spica immobilization for 4-6 weeks 2,3.
+Both oblique fractures and transverse fractures with >30° of angulation usually require closed reduction and Kirschner wire fixation (CRIF) 2,3.

 In addition to stating that a fracture is present, one should assess and comment on: